adrawcoulson/startup/README.md

 -Assignment currently unfinishes, sorry!
 Will be caught up, although unlikely will this happen before the midtermIn the following code, what does the link element do?
 - # November 11 service assignment
 - connected Node.js and Exceed to port 4000
+- index.js has api/device and api/devices
 - Vote.js calls third party endpoint.
-The word next to Device on the Voting html page regenerates whenever you refresh the page
--
+Random words are generated and populate the voting table to create a random voting option whenever the page reloads
+- POST service endpoints exist within createpoll.js.
+On the create poll page, once you hit the submit button after filling out device information, the device calls a post api method and stores the device in an array on the server
+- GET service endpoint exists within prevpass.js.
+Once the page loads, any devices you created on the createpoll page will automatically have the device name appear.
+Passwords column contains a placeholder.